CreLox/FluorescenceLifetime/README.md

 >> calculateIRF('Early'); % For the green channel, specify the early pulse.
 ```

 2. Visually examine the IRF curve.
-Optional: if you see a major prepulse before the main IRF spike, remove it manually by assigning those `IRFProb` values belong to the prepulse to 0.
+Optional: if you see a major prepulse before the main IRF spike, remove it manually by assigning those `IRFProb` values belonging to the prepulse to 0.
 The reason is explained in [a section below](https://github.com/CreLox/FluorescenceLifetime/blob/master/README.md#prepulse-and-afterpulse-in-the-measured-irf).
 However, if you do this, make sure to renormalize the `IRFProb`.

 ```MATLAB
 >> plot(25/4096:50/4096:25-25/4096, IRFProb, '.-'); % A ClockFrequency of 20 MHz and an ADCResolution of 4096 were used